jts272/hello-django/README.md

 test function.
 This is done simply with dot notation.

 When testing for url paths, do not forget to include the trailing '`/`'

+## Coverage

+Coverage is used to show _how much_ of our code has been tested - not how much is passing.

+1. `pip3 install coverage`
+2. Run with `coverage run --source=todo manage.py test`
+3. View the report with `coverage report`
+4. Create an interactive HTML report with `coverage html`
+   - This creates the `htmlcov` dir
+5. View the HTML with `python3 -m http.server`
+   - This will not work whilst the Django server is running - use one or the other
+6. Create tests for the missing items highlighted in red
+7. Re-run coverage and the HTML report command